 Tvunot Publishing House

-Prints and distributes a variety of academic and research publications including scholarly books, periodicals, and journals.
+Herzog College prints and distributes various academic and research publications, including scholarly books, periodicals and journals.

-A Herzog initiative for following the 929 program of learning a daily chapter of the Bible.
+A Herzog College Tanakh learning initiative for those following the 929 program of learning a daily chapter of the Bible.

 Women’s Halachic Writing

-A program supporting the female voice in halachic discourse through coursework and publication of scholarly halachic articles.
+A Beit Midrash program supporting the development of female voices in halachic discourse, through coursework and publication of scholarly articles.

-Modern and upgraded studios where Herzog’s renown digital learning team creates online course materials and lectures for training teachers throughout the Jewish world.
+Studios where Herzog College’s digital learning team creates online course materials and lectures for training teachers throughout the Jewish world.